 Q: Where can I buy Beautycounter Countersun sunscreen?

-A: You can buy Beautycounter sunscreen through a Beautycounter Consultant or Directly through Beautycounter.com
+A: You can buy Beautycounter sunscreen directly through Beautycounter.com

 Overall, on a scale of 1-10, I would give Beautycounter Countersun a 10/10 and the #1 sunscreen for families.
 In comparison to sunscreens as a whole, nothing comes close in terms of safety and performance.

-Furthermore, in comparison to other mineral-based sunscreens and natural sunscreen alternatives, it still ranks high.
+Furthermore, in comparison to other mineral-based sunscreens and natural sunscreen alternatives, it ranks right up there.
 This is probably the only sunscreen I will use from here on out!